jon-jacky/Piety/scripts/session.md

     ... exit from Python
     ...$

+NOTE: In the current version, when you run *ed* first, then *edda* and *edsel* (as in the preceding example), some edits in the *main* buffer do not update the display.
+Buffer instances that were created before the display was enabled, like *main* here, do not always update even after the display is enabled.
+We have not yet decided on the best way to fix this.

 You never actually exit from a job, you just suspend it.
 Each job (including the Python interpreter) preserves its state between invocations, so work in progress can be resumed.